bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-add.md

-# Add Product Offer catalog.product.offer.add
+# Add Trade Offer catalog.product.offer.add

 > Scope: [`catalog`](../../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method adds a product offer to the product catalog.
+This method adds a trade offer to the trade catalog.

 ## Method Parameters